Despina Mitchell, LMFT, CST, CSCT

 Shannon Cunniffe, MS MFT

-Shannon is a Marriage and Family Therapist, who will be joining us this fall and will be working under the supervision of Despina Mitchell, LMFT, CST.
+Shannon is a Marriage and Family Therapist, working under the supervision of Despina Mitchell, LMFT, CST.
 She earned her M.S. in Marriage and Family Therapy from the University of Rochester.
 Shannon completed clinical training at Strong Family Therapy and Highland Family Medicine, where she provided therapy for couples, families, and individuals.
 Shannon has also completed advanced training in Emotionally Focused Therapy (EFT Externship), a leading evidence-based approach in couples therapy.

 Before becoming a therapist, Shannon earned her undergraduate degree at Georgetown University and built a career in the corporate worlds of New York and San Francisco.
 Over time, her belief in the profound impact of relationships on our human experience inspired her to bring her skills and energy into the field of therapy.